gravitational/teleport-plugins/access/jirabot/INSTALL.md

 For the webhook URL, use the URL that you'll run the plugin on.
 It needs to be a publicly accessible URL that we'll later setup.
 Jira requires the webhook listener to run over HTTPS.

+The Teleport Jira plugin webhook needs to be notified only about new issues being created, issues being updated, or deleted.
+You can leave all the other boxes empty.

+_Note: by default, Jira Webhook will send updates about any issues in any projects in your Jira installation to the webhook.
+We suggest that you use JQL filters to limit which issues are being sent to the plugin._

 _Note: by default, the Plugin's web server will run with TLS, but you can disable it with `--insecure-no-tls` to test things out in a dev environment._

 In the webhook settings page, make sure that the webhook will only send Issue Updated updates.
 It's not critical if anything else gets sent, the plugin will just ignore everything else.